 Source of review sample: Xavian, Czech Republic

 Author’s Disclosure: in November 2018, Noam Bronstein (WoS Editor) launched Stereo Untypical, a retail shop and online store.
 This was not planned or foreseen when Noam took on the above review five months earlier.
-After some discussion with the XAVIAN, in Sept.2019 Stereo Untypical also began to represent XAVIAN in the North American market.
+After some discussion with XAVIAN, eventually (Sept.2019) Stereo Untypical began to represent XAVIAN in the North American market.
 This review was written independently of those facts, and remains unmodified.

 Send a Donation